Chicago Nursing Home Abuse Lawyer

 Medical Neglect

-This occurs when residents do not receive adequate medical care, including failure to administer prescribed medications, delays in seeking medical attention for injuries or illnesses, or neglecting to provide necessary medical treatments and therapies.
+This occurs when residents do not receive adequate medical care.
+Failing to administer prescribed medications, delays in seeking medical attention for injuries or illnesses, or neglecting to provide necessary medical treatments and therapies are all examples of medical neglect.

 Hygiene Neglect